RTX 401(k) Plan

 For 2026, RTX 401(k) participants can contribute up to $24,500 in employee deferrals.
 Participants aged 50+ can contribute an additional $8,000 in catch-up contributions (total $32,500).
 Those aged 60-63 can make super catch-up contributions of $11,250 (total $35,750).
 Currently, RTX participants contribute an average of $13,784 per year in employee deferrals.
 Employer contributions are separate from these limits.

 Many RTX 401(k) plans offer loan provisions.
 As of the latest filing, RTX participants had $397.5M in outstanding loans (averaging $3,151 across participants with active loans).
 The IRS limits 401(k) loans to the lesser of $50,000 or 50% of your vested balance.
 With an average account balance of $466K in the RTX plan, the maximum potential loan amount for a fully vested participant would vary accordingly.
-Check with your plan administrator for specific loan terms.
+Check with your plan administrator for specific loan terms, or see our withdrawal rules guide.

 When you leave RTX, you have several options for your 401(k): keep it in the plan (if the balance is over $7,000), roll it over to a new employer's plan, roll it to an IRA, or take a cash distribution (subject to taxes and potential penalties).
 In the most recent filing year, the plan processed $5.0B in distributions to departing or retired participants.
 Employer match contributions may be subject to a vesting schedule.